DNAstack/wdl-ci/README.md

 ### `engines`

+**Do not configure an engine that has access to protected health information, even if that data is not being used in tests.** Ideally a workflow engine that is used only for testing and has access only to non-protected test input files should be used.

 Engines configured in Workbench that test tasks will be submitted to.
 The engine ID can be found in the engine configuration on Workbench.
 - `key`: The engine ID, found from the engine configuration on Workbench